 Is Medi-Share the Solution to Your Health Insurance Needs?

 My wife, Linda, and I feel like we found a solution, or at least one that works for us.
-It’s a Christian health sharing ministry, called Medi-Share.
-We’ve had it for our family since 2009, and it’s been working well for the past nine years.
+It’s this Christian health sharing ministry, called Medi-Share.
+We’ve had it for our family since 2009, and have used it ever since.

 Medi-Share is a nonprofit organization, and conducts the program along biblical principles.